 Correcting dominant aggression requires you to serve as pack alpha.
 Don’t give your dog the opportunity to exert control over you.
 Speak firmly but without aggression in your tone.
 A muzzle helps minimize the risk of biting, and professional help from obedience training may be necessary.

 Unfortunately, predatory aggression is a common issue for many working dogs.
-Because they have a strong prey drive, huskies may see smaller animals — including small children — moving as a source of prey.
-For that reason, we recommend keeping your husky in your direct line of sight around children and other animals.
-If you have cats, small dogs, or young children, a husky may not be the best breed for you.
+Because they have a strong prey drive, Huskies may see smaller animals — including small children — moving as a source of prey.
+For that reason, we recommend keeping your Husky in your direct line of sight around children and other animals.
+If you have cats, small dogs, or young children, a Husky might not be the best breed for you.

 Signs to look for include a fixed, direct stare, excessive lip licking, the body tensing in preparation to lunge, and an erect tail.
 If your dog charges into a group of animals, children, or even adults, this is a clear sign he is responding to his instinctive prey drive.
 This behavior must be curbed immediately so your dog learns you won’t tolerate these actions.